JasonTaeng/uw-clms-portfolio/README.md

 # uw-clms-portfolio

-A small collection of notes on linguistics and probability/statistics.
+A small collection of notes on linguistics and probability & statistics.

 ## Notes
 - [Miracles of Human Language](miracles-of-human-language.md)